Glorifying God through Prayer and Worship

 Subjects in the Article

 Pray that All Husbands and Wives would richly enjoy it

 God created sexual intimacy and wants us not only to express our love to one another through it, but to richly enjoy it as well (1 Timothy 6:17).
 For it’s the sex act between a man and a woman which can bring about the most intense physical pleasure that two people can ever experience.
 For it’s one of those pleasures of life that even brings forth new life (yes, I mean babies).
 So, this being the case, doesn't it make sense that God would want us to richly enjoy it?
 For God’s word says: “Marriage is honorable among all, and the bed undefiled” which means marriage is good for everyone and that sexual intimacy is not to be viewed as dirty, defiling or unholy (Hebrews 13:4).
 And let us remember we ourselves are here because our parents had a sexual encounter as well.
 And let’s thank God they did.

 Now that being said, we must keep in mind that people are not always on the same level of faith when it comes to sexual intimacy.
-For some may limit themselves to some simple basics, while others may lean toward an “anything goes” mentality.
+For some may limit themselves to some simple basics during sex, while others may have more freedom enjoying themselves on their marriage bed.
 So that being said, we need to be careful not to put a stumbling block nor a guilt trip on a fellow Christian.
 What I mean is this; those who limit themselves to the simple basics, should not condemn those who do otherwise.
 And in the same way, those who indulge in it should not look down on those who don’t.
 For we need to take heed to what God’s word says and leave all judgment up to God.
 For it's before Him that we stand or fall; and according to His word, He will make us stand (Romans 14) So, wherever your faith may allow you to go in your sexual intimacy, you should richly enjoy it and give thanks to God for it.

 Me, Me, Me (that shouldn't be)